 A tough job market is nothing new to our nation's veterans.
-Just last year, former servicemembers, specifically those with a disability, had one of the highest unemployment rates in the U.S. In fact, 6.1 percent of Gulf War II veterans were unemployed in 2007, and 17 percent of those veterans had a service-connected disability, reports the Bureau of Labor Statistics (BLS).
+Former servicemembers, specifically those with a disability, had one of the highest unemployment rates in the U.S during 2007.
+In fact, 6.1 percent of Gulf War II veterans were unemployed in 2007, and 17 percent of those veterans had a service-connected disability, reports the Bureau of Labor Statistics (BLS).
 These high unemployment rates led lawmakers and private-sector corporations to create initiatives to employ veterans.
 But the federal government is ahead of the curve with the veterans preference program that gives military personnel an edge over civilian job seekers.

 Veterans preference helps veterans and wounded warriors move ahead of their competition when they apply for federal employment.
 This initiative recognizes the economic loss suffered by veterans in times of strife, and restores them to a competitive position for government employment.
 And, veterans preference acknowledges the large obligation owed to disabled veterans.
 By law, veterans who are disabled, or served on active duty during certain specified time period, can claim veterans preference on their federal application.
 In order to use be eligible for veterans preference, candidates must meet the following criteria: